leihuagh/Angular4-ImageExplorer/README.md

 Reference link: https://stackoverflow.com/questions/43609853/angular-4-and-ionic-3-no-provider-for-http

 <br>
- I had to import the FormsModule for the [(ngModel)] on the <input> to work You have to register the FormsModule to your module (/app.module.ts):
+ I had to import the FormsModule for the [(ngModel)] on the input tag to work<br>
+ You have to register the FormsModule to your module (app.module.ts):

 ```
 import { FormsModule} from '@angular/forms';